Neppord/rheo/README.md

 ```

 This function binds data to one pet template.
 This could be used for a pet
-profile, with the correct html.
+profile, with the correct HTML.
 But it can also be reused for building list of
 pets.

 It works fine now to render one, but how do we render all list items?